SWI-PrologTeamLudumDare32/LudumDare48/toolkits/md2xml/Garden Gnome Dream.md

 GARDENGNOMEDREAM

 You wake up.
 As far as your eyes can see there is grass.
 It's a sunny day, but massive shadows drape across the grass.
 You look up a bit to see castle-wall-sized hedges all around you.
 "This is amaze-ing," you exclaim in a shrill voice.
 You start hopping around with glee, but it's quite difficult to move as the blades of grass are huge and your legs appear to be stuck together.
 Suddenly, you hear an engine roar to life followed by the unmistakable sound of a lawnmower.
 The sound is getting closer.
-What do you do?
+What do you /do?

 + [Roll over and brace for impact]
 	Good choice!
 You roll over, the lawnmower gets closer.
 Oh goodness it must be right behind you and -- a sound as if someone just put a helicopter through a cheese grater  is gracefully cut short by a deafening explosion.
 The last thing you see is bits of porcelain flying away from you.
 Then everything goes black.
 You wake up.
 You are dead.
 You float up out of your lifeless body - or what's left of it.
 What do you do?